Variable Selection in Latent Regression IRT Models via Knockoffs: An Application to International Large-scale Assessment in Education: Simulation Study

-We apply the three-step procedure described in Section~\ref{subsec:robust}, including both the baseline procedure based on Algorithm~\ref{alg:pfer2} and the derandomised procedure based on Algorithm~\ref{alg:derandom2}.
-Different target levels are considered, including $\nu \in \{1, 2, ..., 5\}$.
+We apply the three-step procedure described in Section~\ref{subsec:robust}, including both the baseline procedure based on Algorithm~\ref{alg:pfer2} and the derandomized procedure based on Algorithm~\ref{alg:derandom2}. {In this simulation study, we assume that all item parameters are known and fix them to their true values in both \eqref{eq:loglik} and \eqref{eq:likelihood}.
+In addition, we include an $l_2$-penalty on $\bbb$ in equation \eqref{eq:loglik}, as well as an $l_2$-penalty on $(\bbb^\top, \rrr^\top)^\top$ in equation \eqref{eq:likelihood} during the estimation to mitigate the problem of overfitting.
+More details are given in the supplementary material.} Different target levels are considered, including $\nu \in \{1, 2, ..., 5\}$.
 Our results are given in Table~\ref{tab:sim}.
 Two performance metrics are reported, including (1) the average PFER, which is calculated by averaging $|\hat{\mathcal S} \setminus {\mathcal{S}}^*|$ over 100 replications, and (2) the average True Positive Rate (TPR), which is calculated by averaging $|\hat{\mathcal S} \cap {\mathcal{S}}^*|/|{\mathcal{S}}^*|$.
-As we can see, the baseline algorithm controls the PFER slightly below the nominal level, while the derandomised knockoff method tends to be more conservative that gives an average PFER much smaller than the nominal level.
-On the other hand, the derandomised method tends to be more powerful than the baseline algorithm, in the sense that it typically achieves a higher average TPR.
+As we can see, the baseline algorithm controls the PFER around the nominal level, while the derandomized knockoff method tends to be more conservative, which gives an average PFER much smaller than the nominal level.
+On the other hand, the derandomized method tends to be more powerful than the baseline algorithm in the sense that it typically achieves a higher average TPR.
 This phenomenon is consistent with the findings in \cite{ren2021derandomizing} under linear and logistic regression settings.